lilacyl/lilacyl/README.md

 - 👋 Hi, I’m Yinmeng, or You can call me Lilac @lilacyl
-- 👀 I’m interested in software developement
+- 👀 I’m interested in software engineering
 - 🗂 You can view my portfolio here https://lilacyl.github.io/ (currently still under development)
 - 🐱 Profile pic is my cat Char, she likes contributing to this repo as well //////////////////////////////]]]````````````4hgb
 - 📫 How to reach me: yinmeng2@illinois.edu